Life Process- 2 Respiration

-In aerobic type of respiration, oxygen is required.
-In this form of respiration oxygen required that releases a much larger quantity of energy in the form of ATP.
+In the aerobic type of respiration, oxygen is required.
+In this form of respiration oxygen is required that releases a much larger quantity of energy in the form of ATP.
 It occurs in the mitochondria of the eukaryotes and in the folded plasma membrane (mesosome) of the prokaryotes.
 The release of energy in the process of aerobic respiration is greater than in the anaerobic process.

 In Anaerobic respiration, oxygen is not required.
-In this type of respiration, organic molecules are incompletely broken in the cytosol of the cell and only a small fraction of energy is captured as ATP for use of the cell.
+In this type of respiration, organic molecules are incompletely broken in the cytosol of the cell and only a small fraction of energy is captured as ATP for use by the cell.
 Takes place in the cytoplasm.

-Incomplete oxidation of organic substrate takes place in lower organisms such as bacteria, fungi, and in higher animals under limiting conditions of oxygen.
+Incomplete oxidation of organic substrate takes place in lower organisms such as bacteria, and fungi, and in higher animals under limiting conditions of oxygen.

 Sometimes, in the lack of oxygen in our muscle cells, another pathway starts for the breakdown of pyruvate to produce energy.
 In this pathway, the pyruvate gets converted into lactic acid which is also a three-carbon molecule.
 This build-up of lactic acid in our muscles during sudden activity causes muscle cramps.

 Another process takes place in yeast called fermentation in this process breakdown of glucose into a three-carbon molecule called Pyruvate.
 It converts into ethanol and carbon dioxide in yeast during fermentation this process takes place in the absence of air (oxygen).

-In aquatic animals, respiration takes place by the special organ named Gill, as we the know amount of oxygen dissolved in water is less than the surrounding.
-So aquatic animals breaths faster for their need of oxygen.
+In aquatic animals, respiration takes place by the special organ named Gill, as we know the amount of oxygen dissolved in water is less than in the surrounding.
+So aquatic animals breathe faster for their need of oxygen.
 Some lower organisms breathe by means of skin also.